Business Council for International Understanding

-The Business Council for International Understanding (BCIU) is a not-for-profit, nonpartisan, membership organization that encourages dialogue between business and political leaders in different countries.
+The Business Council for International Understanding (BCIU) is an American not-for-profit, nonpartisan, membership organization that encourages dialogue between business and political leaders in different countries.
 It holds events, briefings and programs for networking and education.
 Membership comprises more than 200 companies.

 History

 BCIU was formed November 10, 1955, at the White House Industrial Cooperation Council Conference, as an initiative directed by U.S. President Dwight D. Eisenhower.
 It was established with the purpose of improving foreign understanding of business practices within the United States, thereby lifting a national image that had suffered greatly through the course of the Cold War.

 The organization was intended to operate as a part of a larger Eisenhower program, called People to People; however, in 1958, the umbrella initiative was shut down after failing to amass an adequate amount of independent funding.
 BCIU survived the initial decentralization of direction and support, and has continued to perform many of its original duties.